Joint Base Langley-Eustis, Virginia PFAS Contamination

 Military, families, and civilians affected by PFAS in drinking water at military installations nationwide are filing lawsuits against AFFF manufacturers seeking compensation for financial and non-financial losses.
 The manufacturers acted in negligence and failed to warn the government and public about the effects of their product.
 Their actions and failure to act have affected the health of millions of people.

-In June 2023, the leading AFFF manufacturer, 3M, is paying $10.3 Billion over 13 years to settle water contamination cases filed by municipalities.
+In June 2023, the leading AFFF manufacturer, 3M, agreed to pay $10.3 Billion over 13 years to settle water contamination cases filed by municipalities.
 Contact Hugh Stephens if you suffer from a PFAS-related illness after living at Fort Leavenworth or any other military Base in the US.
 Our fees are contingency-based.